Scattering Theory of Chiral Edge Modes in Topological Magnon Insulators: Acknowledgments

-\textbf{Acknowledgements. --} We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC--2111--390814868, TRR 360 – 492547816, DFG grants No. KN1254/1-2, KN1254/2-1, and DFG Emmy Noether Programme---Project No. 504261060, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851161), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.\\ \textbf{Data and Informations availability. --} Data, data analysis, and simulation codes are available upon reasonable request on Zenodo~\cite{zenodo}.
+We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC--2111--390814868, TRR 360 – 492547816, DFG grants No. KN1254/1-2, KN1254/2-1, and DFG Emmy Noether Programme---Project No. 504261060, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851161), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.\\